Charged With Trafficking But You're Just a User? Here's What You Need to Know

 Being charged with trafficking when you're a user feels absurd.
 It feels like the system is broken.
 And in many ways, it is — weight-based charging doesn't distinguish between users and distributors, and mandatory minimums remove judicial discretion.

 But the law still requires the prosecution to prove every element.
 They still have to prove you knew the substance was there, that you controlled it, that the weight is accurate, and that the substance is what they say it is.
 If your attorney is challenging all of those things aggressively, you have a defense.
 If they're not, you need to know why.
+Make sure you understand your discovery rights in drug cases, know how to read your discovery, and read our complete guide to drug case defense for the full picture of every strategy available to you.

 Want to know exactly what the prosecution has to prove in your case — and where the gaps are?
 Our Case Decoder breaks down your charges element by element, identifies the questions you should be asking, and gives you a clear picture of what you're actually facing.
 No legal advice.
 Just the information you need to have a real conversation with your attorney.